yrlu/reinforcement_learning/README.md

 ## Implementations of Reinforcement Learning Algorithms in Python

 Implementations of selected reinforcement learning algorithms with tensorflow and openai gym.
-Working examples associated with implemented algorithms.
+Working examples.

 <!-- | Implemented Algorthms   |      Working Examples
 |-----------------|:--------------|